 I am an English graduate of the University of Wolverhampton, where I achieved a BA (Hons) 2:i.
 I also studied for my teacher training at Wolverhampton, focussing on English and maths.
 In my spare time I am a writer, and I am currently working on several pieces of work ready for publication.
 I also intend to become a part time PhD student in September, researching the impact of dialect and accent.

 I qualified as a teacher in 2009.
 I worked at Sutton Coldfield College for a year in the Basic Skills department, working with both 16-19 year olds, and also adult students.
 My work varied from teaching large groups to one on one support.
 When my training was complete, I began working for myself, teaching all ages and ability, as a personal tutor.
-I have worked with over fifty children both in my own and their homes.
+I have worked with over 250 children both in my own and their homes.
+I worked for three years in a local primary school to gain invaluable experience with the cornerstones curriculum.
 I also worked for OCR as an examiner from 2007-2009

 I offer a student centred approach to tutoring.
 I complete a diagnostic assessment at the start of any course of tutoring, and then produce an Individual Learning Plan in order to best tutor the pupil.
 I am friendly and approachable, and ensure that students find my sessions challenging but interesting.
 I maintain online contact with my students at all times, and make them aware that if they ever have any problems with or questions about the work that I set, they are free to contact me.
 I am a firm believer that if a student finds a subject enjoyable, then they are more successful.